mishra07/Fullstack_K8s_Project/README.md

 (3) Check ingress configuration for frontend.<br>
 (4) Check network policies of frontend.
 If it is blocking any call to or from the pod.<br>
 (5) Use nslookup to resolve domain name.
 Check it is correct or not.<br>
+(6) Check the endpoints created by service are correct and match the desired pod IPs.<br>

 <h2>Troubleshooting DB/Backend</h2>
 (1) Check logs and events.<br>